Kankakee

 Hablamos Español

 For injured workers or surviving family members, the only chance at avoiding financial ruin following a construction accident is by recovering compensation.
-If you or someone you know has been injured in a construction accident, the Illinois construction accident lawyers are here to help you deal with the insurance company, file a claim, and increase your chances of recovering the financial compensation you deserve.
-We’ve represented construction workers and construction site visitors who have suffered an injury due to an individual or a company’s negligent actions.
+The Illinois construction accident lawyers are here to help you or someone you know who has been injured in a construction accident.
+They will handle negotiations with the insurance company, file your claim, and strive to maximize your potential financial recovery.
+Our representation extends to construction workers and site visitors injured by individual or corporate negligence.

 At Spiros Law, P.C., our Illinois construction accident attorneys understand that when you’re injured on the job, you need compensation for medical bills and lost wages for the time you’re away recovering from your injuries.
 Schedule a free consultation to learn more about your legal options moving forward by calling us at (815) 929-9292.